-Following the gold rush in California, St. Joseph was chosen to be the headquarters of the Pony Express.
+Following the gold rush in California, St. Joseph was chosen to be the headquarters of the Pony Express during the westward expansion.
 Although short-lived, the Pony Express was a surprisingly efficient mail delivery service.

 Springfield’s Park Central Square is the birthplace of one of the most iconic actions in the “wild west” – the quick draw duel.
 The nation’s first one-on-one shootout took place in the town square between the famous J.B.
 “Wild Bill” Hickok and Davis K. Tutt, on July 21, 1865.

 The story goes that Wild Bill owed a gambling debt to Tutt, so as insurance, Tutt took a valued watch from the now-legendary folk hero.
 Although he was warned against it, Tutt decided to wear the watch in public to degrade Wild Bill.
 This was a huge mistake.
 The men failed at negotiating the debt and the return of the watch, so when Wild Bill saw Tutt, the gunslinger gave his final warning.
 Instead of backing down, Tutt actually doubled down by putting a hand on his gun.
 The two were already about 75 yards apart and in dueling positions, but when they drew their guns and shot, Wild Bill’s aim proved quicker and truer.
 Wild Bill killed Tutt and won the first quick draw duel.

 This historic moment left its mark on American culture.
 The city of Springfield provides a downtown audio tour where visitors can listen to eyewitness accounts of the notorious event.
 An exhibit inside the nearby History Museum on the Square offers visitors the opportunity to test their own dueling skills.